inducer/dagrt/leap/vm/codegen/NOTES.md

 See: `codegen_base.py`

-The code generator performs an inorder traversal of the control tree.
+The code generator performs a traversal of the control tree.
 The code generator makes appropriate calls to the language specific backend, telling the backend to generate functions and high-level statements.
 In order to implement a backend to a high-level language, the user needs to subclass CodeGenerator and implement the appropriate statement generation events.

 Coding conventions
 ==================